 "This is a control variable.

 It is written by an external management entity or the SME.
 Changes take effect as soon as practical in the implementation.
-This attribute when true, indicates that the STA enables MAC privacy considerations.
-The capability is disabled.”
+This attribute when true, indicates that the non-AP STA enables MAC privacy considerations.
+Otherwise, the capability is disabled, and the STA’s MAC address is unchanging.

+This object is not used by APs.”

 DEFVAL {false}